- Energy-efficient living

 - Impact 3

-The way you drive your vehicle affects how much fuel it uses and the emissions it produces.
-Driving smoothly and carefully can lead to reductions in fuel consumption of between 5 to 10 per cent and in some cases by as much as 30 per cent.
+Driving smoothly reduces emissions, and fuel consumption of between 5 to 10% and in some cases by as much as 30%.
 Try some of these driving tips:

 - There’s no need to warm up a modern vehicle and have it sit idling.
 Start up when you’re ready to move off.